 We have one clear winner in this category; the Mebien Beach Bath Towel once again.
 It was soft upon arrival and only got softer with use.
 Its thickness provides delightful warmth when worn as a scarf or used as a blanket.
 The Demmex and Bazaar Anatolia are also thick and cozy.
 Our favorite thin towel in the comfort department is the Wetcat.
 It comes out of its package soft and continues to soften with use and washes.

-While we recognize that aesthetics are highly subjective, we did find some trends during our pre-ordering research.
-A majority of buyers enjoy thick, cozy tassels and lots of color and pattern options.
+We recognize that aesthetics are highly subjective.
+However, during research, we came across a handful of trends.
+Most buyers enjoy thick, cozy tassels and lots of color and pattern options.
 We couldn't agree more.
-The thicker the tassels, the better!
-That said, it is hard to get thick tassels from a lightweight towel, which is why this category also considers color and pattern options as well as durability.
-Does the towel hold its threads through multiple washes, or does it start to look ratty after a few trips to the beach?
-Is it a traditional-style Turkish towel, or is there a fun twist on the pattern option?
+The thicker the tassels, the better.
+That said, it's rather difficult to get thick tassels from a lightweight towel, which is why this category also considers color and pattern options as well as durability.
+Does the towel hold its threads through multiple washes, or does it look ratty after a few trips to the beach?
+Is it a traditional-style Turkish towel, or is there a fun pattern twist?
 Does it look high quality?
 How tight is the knit?
-These are just a few questions we asked ourselves while testing out our towels.
+These are just a few of the questions we asked ourselves throughout testing.

 Most of the winners in this metric are a little thicker.
 The Mebien is a fun take on the Turkish towel.
 Usually, the tassels are knotted, but this towel lets its tassels fly free.
 It is also not your traditional minimalist striped towel, having more of a southwest vibe to its aesthetic.
 The Demmex and Bazaar Anatolia are also lovely — both are thick with knotted tassels and a diamond pattern.
 They come in many colors and are very pleasing to the eye, whether worn as scarves or used as towels.
 The Smyrna Hand Towel is also a very pretty towel with thick tassels, great as a functional asset to the kitchen or the bathroom.
 As far as an aesthetically pleasing lightweight towel, our heart is set on the Wetcat Original.
 Its traditional Turkish towel style and high-quality fabric put this one at the top of our list.

-Whether you're a beach bum, a spa-goer, or looking for a cute throw to snuggle up in on movie night, Turkish towels can be a great choice.
+Turkish towels can be a great choice whether you're a beach bum, a spa-goer, or looking for a cute throw to snuggle up in on movie night.
 They range in versatility, and some perform better than others in certain circumstances, so it's important to know what you are in the market for.
-It can be difficult to decide which towel is the perfect fit, but we are here to help!
-After hours of research and rigorous hands-on testing, we landed on the Turkish towels in this review, sure to tickle your fancy and add some beautiful practicality to your home, your wardrobe, or your next water-focused adventure.
+It can be difficult to decide which towel is the perfect fit, but we are here to help.
+After hours of research and hands-on testing, we are confident that one of the Turkish towels in this review will be just what you're looking for while adding beautiful practicality to your home, wardrobe, or next water-focused adventure.

 — Hayley Thomas